Menu

 About Me

-Tracy is the driving force behind the highly successful Research Ready Grant Program (RRGP), now in its fourth year of operation.
+Tracy is the driving force behind the highly successful Research Ready Grant Program (RRGP), now in its seventh year of operation.
 Led by Tracy since its inception, the RRGP is conceptualised and administered by Central Queensland University (CQUni) and delivered as a collaborative venture involving CQUni, Central Queensland Hospital Health Service (CQHHS) and The University of Queensland Rural Clinical School (UQRCS).
-Since commencement in January 2018, the RRGP has successfully extended the research skills of over 300 CQHHS staff and supported the operation of over 30 industry driven research projects.
+Since its commencement in January 2018, the RRGP has successfully extended the research skills of over 500 CQHHS staff and supported the operation of over 40 industry driven research projects.

-Tracy’s research interests include Research Capacity Building, Classic Grounded Theory, Early Warning Systems, Emergency Nursing, Human Behaviour in the context of Patient Safety and the Science of Knowledge Implementation.
+Tracy serves on many patient safety-related local and statewide boards and committees, and has developed and nurtured industry and researcher networks within and outside of Queensland Health and CQUniversity.
+Her research interests include Classic Grounded Theory, early warning systems, emergency nursing, human behavior in the context of patient safety, and the science of knowledge implementation.
 Tracy has established a track record in these areas with publications in book-chapters, peer-reviewed journals and international conference presentations.

 General